nLab

 The use of crossed modules of groupoids and their classifying space for the non pointed case is explained under homotopy 2-type.

-• Finding the algebraic model for the n-types is just a start.
+• Finding the algebraic model for the nn-types is just a start.
 Ideally one searches for algebraic models of all the higher homotopy structure as well.
+This was done by Jean-Louis Loday using the notion of a cat-n-group.

 • The method initiated by J.H.C.
 Whitehead was to approximate homotopy theory by models which analysed particular types of behaviour.
 One of his most widely followed models is that of stable homotopy theory.
 The opposite method was to find algebraic models of restricted classes of spaces, such as 2-types, or with cells in a small range of dimensions.
 H.-J. Baues has followed up many of the latter ideas.

-Crossed complexes capture operations of the fundamental groupoid, but not quadratic information such as Whitehead products (for dimensions >1).
-However one can define n-fold crossed complexes inductively as crossed complexes internal to (n1)-fold crossed complexes.
+Crossed complexes capture operations of the fundamental groupoid, but not quadratic information such as Whitehead products (for dimensions >1\gt 1).
+However one can define nn-fold crossed complexes inductively as crossed complexes internal to (n1)(n-1)-fold crossed complexes.
 So one can give the

 (Conjecture) double crossed complexes capture the quadratic information on homotopy types, triple crossed complexes capture the cubic information, etc., etc.